mshibanami/xcstrings-cli/README.md

 xcstrings remove --key greeting
 ```

-List supported languages:**
+**List supported languages:**

-This command lists all languages by checking xcstrings files and your Xcode project settings (`.pbxproj` specified in the config files as `xcodeprojPaths`).
+This command lists all languages by checking xcstrings files and your Xcode project settings (`.pbxproj` specified in the config file as `xcodeprojPaths`).

 ```bash
 xcstrings languages